 In the case of constant acceleration (a) it is visible that the displacement value (d) decreases quadratically with increasing frequency (f).
 As a consequence the measuring range limits of displacement measurements are strongly frequency dependent.
-7 Displays the measurement range limits depending on frequency.
+Figure 7 shows the measurement range limits depending on frequency.